By John Turney

 No post-season honors of Jeffcoat, but he did finish career with 102.5 sacks and had five seasons of double-digit totals for sacks.

 O'Bradovich was a long-time left end starter for the Chicago Bears.
 Solid, strong, but not fast.
 A power 40-type.

 Cline exploded onto the NFL scene in 1970 with 17½ sacks while playing left defensive end.
 He also played some linebacker when the Raiders changed things up with a 3-4 defense.
 In 1973 he had to move to right defensive end to make way for Bubba Smith who the Raiders acquired from the Colts.

 In 1975, after Bubba Smith was gone he had 11 sacks.
 Cline was said to be a good leverage player by John Madden.

 100.tie Horace Jones

 Jones was yet one more good defensive end whose career was shortened by knee injuries.
-He was a starter as a rookie for the Raiders in 1971 and his second year he had 9½ sacks to lead the team.
+He was a starter as a rookie for the Raiders in 1971 and his second year he had 9½ sacks to lead the team and also had 16 tackles for loss on running backs.
 He also had 13 sacks in 1975.
 The acquisition of Bubba Smith caused him to miss snaps in 1973 even though Smith was not his usual self.
 Jones missed the 1976 season with an injury and tried to make a comeback with Seattle in 1977 but it lasted just one game.